Appendix: Version History & Acknowledgements

 I’ve wanted to write this guide for several years, but only started writing the guide in February 2017.
 Rather than limit myself to the storage options I’m already familiar with, I began by surveying nearly 200 LEGO enthusiasts from around the world.
 These responses were instrumental in better understanding what storage topics are most important to LEGO Enthusiasts, and gave me a better understanding of what works, and what doesn’t work when trying to organize a LEGO collection.
 The survey responses made it clear that storage of LEGO bricks is the highest priority for most LEGO builders.

-Updates to this Guide:
+News & Updates to this Guide:

 Because this guide is published online, I can make improvements and corrections at any time.
 This list only highlights major additions or corrections to the guide.